George Kriarakis: Bandidos

 During the Taste of the Danforth festival in Toronto in August 2004, Atkinson met Kriarakis to tell him he was planning on leaving the Bandidos, saying that the national president Giovanni Muscedere had lost contact with reality, being short-sighted and ill-tempered; the national sergeant-at-arms Wayne "Wiener" Kellestine was dangerous, and the new Winnipeg chapter president Michael "Taz" Sandham seemed like a shady character.
 Atkinson wanted Kriarakis to follow him into the Outlaws, and when the latter refused, Atkinson remarked: "These guys are going to get you killed one day".
-Kriarakis felt a sense of loyalty plus what to recover the $5,000 he lent another member, Paul "Big Paulie" Sinopoli to help him buy a motorcycle.
+Kriarakis felt a sense of loyalty plus he wanted to recover the $5,000 he lent another member, Paul "Big Paulie" Sinopoli to help him buy a motorcycle.
 After Atkinson left the Bandidos, Krarakis replaced him as the national secretary.
 At the Bandido Christmas party in 2004, Kellestine became annoyed when the DJ kept playing rap music.
 He walked over to the DJ and pulled out his gun, saying: "Stop playing this nigger stuff.
 Play Lynyrd Skynyrd or something better than this shit or I'll blow your foot off".
 After that incident, the fiancée of Kriarakis started pressing him to leave the club.
 Kriarakis's wife Diane whom he married in 2005 often pressed him to quit the Bandidos, and he himself talked frequently of his desire to leave the club, but he stayed out of loyalty to his biker "brothers".

 On 28 December 2005, the American leadership of the Bandidos, who had grown increasingly unhappy with Muscedere's leadership, expelled him and his followers, charging that they were failing to make money, not paying their monthly membership dues because they did not have the money, and were going about business in a "sloppy" manner, leaving them wide open to prosecution.
 Kriarakis refused the demand to return his Bandidos patches to their world headquarters in Houston, Texas, writing on various Bandidos-related websites and forums that "Ontario is standing tall".
 In an email to the Bandidos American national secretary, William Sartelle, Kriarakis wrote "Give us a fair and reasonable chance".
 Kriarakis also called Sartelle "a peace of work", leading Sartelle to respond: "Yes, I am a piece of work and proud of who I am".
 A reprieve of sorts was won for the "no surrender crew" when Kriarakis, who had no criminal record, was able to visit Houston and made a good impression.
 Kriarakis was appointed president of Bandidos Canada, leading Peter Edwards, the crime correspondent of The Toronto Star, to write: "Somehow, the guy who was privately hoping to get out of the club altogether had been promoted to the top position in Canada".
 An unassertive man, he surrendered the title back to Muscedere.
 The status of the "no surrender crew" was somewhat ambiguous afterwards, perhaps because it would be humiliating for Houston to have "no surrender crew" wear their Bandido patches without Houston being able to do anything about it.